-CEE, Bankwatch & Change Partnership: South eastern European countries must take climate action or face hefty bills10.
-March 2015. / SEE Energy News
+CEE, Bankwatch & Change Partnership: South eastern European countries must take climate action or face hefty bills, SEE Energy News

 Countries of the Energy Community risk wasting hundreds of millions of Euros on outdated energy infrastructure if they do not adopt policies to tackle climate change, finds a new report released today by CEE Bankwatch Network and partners in four countries across the region.